(Select a Question)

 (c) Preliminary site investigation such as test borings, test pilings, well points, and soil sampling activities do not require a permit.

-(d) Placement of construction trailers on the jobsite once site plans have been approved.
+(d) Placement of construction trailers on the jobsite once site plans have been approved (based on the trailer size).

 (e) The installation of new roof covering, or the recovering, re-roofing or repairing of an existing roof covering, either of which is five hundred (500) square feet or less.